 This should produce an output showing the updated timezone.
 Here’s a placeholder demonstrating what the output might look like:

-Section 2: Timezone Configuration via Graphical User Interface (GUI)
+Timezone Configuration via Graphical User Interface (GUI)

-Desktop environments on Debian Linux offer a user-friendly, intuitive approach to adjust system settings, including the timezone.
+Desktop environments on Debian Linux offer a user-friendly, intuitive approach to adjusting system settings, including the timezone.
 This method presents a clear, visually interactive layout, often being a favored option for users newly introduced to Linux and Debian.

 Step 1: Accessing System Settings